Robert Lewandowski: 2021–2022: Final season with Bayern and second European Golden Shoe

 On 21 November, Lewandowski scored a hat-trick against Benfica in a Champions League group stage match, becoming the fastest player to 80 UCL goals, in 100 appearances, edging past the previous record of Lionel Messi.
 On 23 November, he opened the score with a bicycle kick in a 2–1 away win against Dynamo Kyiv in a Champions League group stage match, thereby becoming the first player to score in nine consecutive games in two separate seasons of the competition.
 Midway through the season, Lewandowski finished second in the 2021 Ballon d'Or award, behind Lionel Messi of Paris Saint-Germain and received the Striker of the Year award by the France Football magazine.
 On 17 December, Lewandowski set the Bundesliga record for most goals in a calendar year with his 43rd goal.
 He became the second player, after Cristiano Ronaldo, to be the top goalscorer for club and country as a player playing in Europe for three consecutive years.
+His 69 goals in 59 games for club and country in 2021 matched Cristiano Ronaldo's best overall scoring year of 69 goals in 59 games for club and country in 2013.

 On 15 January 2022, Lewandowski scored his 16th hat-trick and 300th Bundesliga goal in a 4–0 away win over Köln.
+On 16 February 2022, in a match against Red Bull Salzburg that ended in a draw of 1–1, Lewandowski's record streak of 22 consecutive winning Champions League matches ended.
 On 8 March, Lewandowski scored a hat-trick in a 7–1 win over Red Bull Salzburg in the second leg of Champions League round of 16.
 Coming inside the first 23 minutes of the match, Lewandowski's hat-trick becomes the earliest ever scored by a player from the start of a Champions League match.
 Taking just 11 minutes from first goal to last, Lewandowski's three-goal extravaganza against Salzburg also ranks as the quickest hat-trick ever scored in the knockout phases of the Champions League.
 With these goals he took himself beyond the 40-goal mark in all competitions for the seventh consecutive season.
 With the hat-trick, he also became the fastest player to 85 UCL goals, again edging past Lionel Messi's previous record.
 He also joined Cristiano Ronaldo and Messi as the only three players to have ten or more goals in three or more UCL campaigns, and joined Messi as the only two players who have scored a first half hat trick in a UCL knockout game.
 However, Lewandowski finished the league with 35 goals as top scorer for the fifth consecutive season and seventh outright, equaling the record of Gerd Müller.
 He also broke the Bundesliga record for most away goals in a single season with 19 goals.
 In addition, he won his second European Golden Shoe award for the second consecutive season.